-Astroke from Glasgow, talks candidly about how her husband's stroke pushed their marriage to its limits for both of us stood up at our daughter Sally-Ann's wedding last summer and talked with such pride about her, it was an emotional moment.
+Astroke Stroke Changed life Stroke pushed their marriage to its limits stood up at our daughter Sally-Ann's wedding last summer and talked with such pride about her, it was an emotional moment.
 Of course, every wedding is a touching occasion, but hearing my husband speak so movingly was especially wonderful given that, just a few years earlier, he couldn't even say my name, after suffering a stroke that robbed him of his language and tested our marriage to its limits.